 3 sports gummies + 1 scoop drink mix in 32 ounces water45-60 grams carbs

-In the pre-workout phase, you want to focus on adequate carbohydrate and low to moderate fiber, fat and protein foods.
+In the pre-workout phase, you want to focus on adequate carbohydrates and low to moderate fiber, fat, and protein foods.
 Carbohydrates are important for adequately fueling your muscles and topping off your energy stores, especially in workouts lasting longer than an hour.
 Fiber, fat, and protein will slow down digestion, which we want to avoid pre-workout.

 What to eat for marathon fueling

 These components should be consumed in meals and snacks throughout the day.

 Pre-workout examples to work toward with 1- 4 hours before:

 - 1 banana + 1 T nut butter (25 grams carb)